 We embrace 3 ‘models’ of interviewing, Cognitive Interviewing (CI), Enhanced Cognitive Interviewing (ECI), and Conversation Management (CM), all having their place in any interview.

 We have a reputation for quality as a result of employing highly experienced and specialised qualified trainers who are able to utilise their academic and practical skills from the workplace.
 This ensures we provide relevant, up to date training and consultancy within the public sector.

 In 1993, the P.E.A.C.E.
 Training Framework was introduced for Police use in England and Wales.
 It comprised two models, The Cognitive Interview and The Conversation Management Models.

-The P.E.A.C.E Framework has evolved and since been adopted by numerous Police forces and Government agencies worldwide including the United Kingdom, Canada, Hong Kong, Australia, New Zealand, Singapore, Malaysia, United Arab Emirates and the Republic of Ireland.
+The P.E.A.C.E Framework has evolved and since been adopted by numerous Police forces and Government agencies worldwide including the United Kingdom, United States of America, Canada, Hong Kong, Australia, New Zealand, Singapore, Malaysia, United Arab Emirates and the Republic of Ireland.